ks00908/DnD-s-Wonderous-Items/README.md

 ## Armors
 - [TEST ITEM] Shield of Hellish Rebuke <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Shield that adds spell "Hellish Rebuke" to the character even if they dont have spell slots while equiped

+## General Items
+- Pendant of Love <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Pendant that makes person wearing or holding it feel like they are embraced by loving family.
+Cheesy as fuck i know, i just needed something random for testing k?